-The decision to build a storage reservoir for the Goldfields water supply scheme led to a large encampment springing up near the junction of the Eastern Railway and the spur line to the dam site thanks to men looking for work.
-Both the town that eventuated and the dam were to take their name from the vineyard and as did the new railway station built further west of the original stopping place.
+The decision to build a storage reservoir for the goldfields water supply scheme led to a large encampment springing up near the junction of the Eastern Railway and the spur line to the dam site, populated with men who were looking for work.
+Both the town that eventuated, and the dam, were to take their name from the vineyard, as did the new railway station built further west of the original stopping place.

-Today Mundaring businesses are concentrated on Great Eastern Highway (formerly the old York Road), but originally the focus was further south near the station.
-Mundaring Hotel was built at the junction nearest to the station and one publican there pioneered the holiday resort trade in Mundaring.
+Today Mundaring businesses are concentrated on Great Eastern Highway (formerly the old York Road), but originally the focus was further to the south near the railway station.
+The Mundaring Hotel was built at the junction nearest to the station, and one publican there pioneered the holiday resort trade in Mundaring.
 Guest houses and cottages sprang up to cater for weekend visitors.

 Weekenders to weekday commuters

-Mundaring became a leading resort area for those making day trips on the Sunday excursion trains and those who could stay longer.
+Mundaring became a leading resort area for those making day trips on the Sunday excursion trains, and for those who could stay longer.
 Leading Perth businessmen acquired weekend cottages in the hills.
-From there the idea of commuting from Mundaring took hold and over the years more and more people chose to live in the hills and commute to work in the city.
+From there the idea of commuting from Mundaring took hold, and over the years more and more people chose to live in the hills and commute to work in the city.

 In the air

-Some settled in the hills so they could have a few fruit trees or chickens but others moved for their health.
+Some settled in the hills so they could have a few fruit trees or chickens, but others moved there for their health.
 Guest houses championed the beneficial effects of the air 300 metres above sea level, encouraging permanent residents, including tuberculosis sufferers, as well as visitors.
-During the 1920s and 1930s, more residents moving to Mundaring led to more businesses and it is now the commercial and administrative centre of the Shire.
+During the 1920s and 1930s, more residents moving to Mundaring led to more businesses being established, and it is now the commercial and administrative centre of the Shire.